Office for Teaching, Education and Research

 Training the Next Generation of Researchers

-In addition, we provide programs and resources that help students and trainees advance their research interests, skills and careers.
+The Office for Teaching, Education and Research (OTER, pronounced "otter") supports postdoctoral fellows, graduate students, undergraduate students, high school students conducting research at Seattle Children’s Research Institute.
+We provide programs and resources to help students and trainees advance their research interests, skills and careers.
 Our goal is to help train future scientific leaders as they prepare to address some of pediatric medicine’s most complex problems.
 We aim to provide students and trainees with meaningful experience that enhances their skills and allows them to explore their interest in health sciences research.

 Stay in the Know Via our E-newsletter